 Since 1983, Villiscans have relied on a small, locally published book to tell them in what year someone graduated from Villisca High School or to provide the name of a classmate’s sister, brother or cousin.

-Now, this local reference book has entered the digital age with a website dedicated to it: www.VHSgrads.com.
+Villisca has also entered thedigital age and this local reference book can also be found on a website dedicated to it: www.VHSgrads.com.

 The electronic version, scanned from the originals, organized, updated, and turned into a website by VHS 1960 alumnus Jim Artlip of Hunt, Texas, provides two lists; one with all the classes by each year of graduation, similar to the paper version; the second and new list provides in alphabetical order the names, followed by the year of graduation, of all 4,506 VHS graduates in the 128 commencements from 1884-2011.
 The new list is a great help to those who know the last name of a graduate, but can’t remember either the first name or the year of graduation.
 Both lists are searchable for those who don’t want to scroll through the pages.